Must-Read Guide Top 18 Ideas What To Do In Chiang Mai Thailand

+If you’re after really cool ideas on what to do in Chiang Mai, visit an Elephant Sanctuary where you can bathe elephants, feed them and play in the mud.
+It’s definitely a different type of experience from what you see and do back in Europe.
 You can feel like you’re in safari in a way!
 I’m not too keen on getting dirty in the mud but if you don’t mind, you’ll probably quite enjoy it.
 Just make sure to pick the place where elephants are being taken good care of.
 Some sanctuaries are located in more remote places that include a trek through a jungle so bring mosquito anti-repellent, trust me, if insects generally don’t steer away from your blood, it won’t be any different in the humid, forestry area!

-Still here?
+What Are Your Best Ideas On What To Do In Chiang Mai?Still here?
 Good news, you’re reached the end of our must-read guide with best and unique ideas on what to do in Chiang Mai.
 Whether you’re staying for a couple of nights, weeks or months, the list of things to do in Chiang Mai is virtually endless despite the pace of life here being a lot more relaxed than in the South of Thailand.
 What made you want to visit Chiang Mai?
 List the reasons in the comments below!

 All You Need To Know About Chinese New Year 2019 in London Chinatown With Christmas and New Year making a slow way out of London’s streets and landmarks in early January, there are other festivals unhurriedly making a more discernible appearance in the city in early...read more